caspiankeyes/-LLM-Adversarial-Research-Toolkit-LART-/README.md

 ## For Security Teams

-If you represent an AI development organization interested in utilizing LART for security assessment, please contact the maintainers directly.
+If you represent an AI development organization interested in utilizing AART for security assessment, please contact the maintainers directly.
 We offer:

 - Implementation guidance
 - Custom testing frameworks